 Tools You’ll Need

-To fix shingles, gather these tools:
+To fix shingles on roof, gather these tools:

 - Roofing nails